Click here for the John Martin Family home page.

 In fact, according to the "Descriptions of land granted to settlers in . . . the Ohio Company Donation Tract," Edmund Martin was granted 100 acres of land in northern Washington County, Ohio, in April 1797.
 This was not in the part of Washington County that became Athens County, but then Washington County deed records show that Edmund turned around and sold this same land the following September.
 By 1800, as noted above, he had moved to the area of the future Athens County.

 Following the Revolution, the Commonwealth of Virginia conducted statewide censuses in 1782 and 1784 (which would have been after the elder John Martin's death).
 Both of these reported a household headed by one Edmund Martin in Hampshire County (which is now included in West Virginia).
 This household included eight "free white persons"; no ages or genders were listed.
 If this Edmund had been a minor when his father died "about 1774–1776," he could have been 20 or so by 1782.
 It seems questionable whether someone so young could have been the "head" of a household of eight, but he might have been counted as such if he were the only male or the oldest male in the family.
-If he is the person identified as "Edward" in Elza's letter, he reportedly had two older sisters, his widowed mother was probably in his household, and he may have had a wife of his own by this time.
-These would account for five people in the household; add a child or two and perhaps a hired hand or two, and this could have been a household of eight.
+If he is the person identified as "Edward" in Elza's letter, he reportedly had two older sisters, and his widowed mother was probably in his household.
+These would account for four people in the household; add a child or two and perhaps a hired hand or two, and this could have been a household of eight.

 Hence, it is feasible that our John Martin's grandfather — the elder John Martin — was in Frederick County, VA, in 1764; that he subsequently moved a few miles west, into Hampshire County; that he was killed there about 1774–76; and that his son Edmond grew to manhood there before moving to Fayette County, PA, about 1785.
 The documentary record, though, is distressingly thin.